midtown-ai/glossary/glossary/l.md

   * [self-supervised learning] - acquire knowledge and skills through experiences and interactions without external feedback or instruction
   * [contrastive learning] - learning based on similarities and differences
   * [adaptive learning] - learning adapted to the learner's level and what has not yet been understood
+  * [curriculum learning] - learning from simple to complex in order to learn faster and more efficiently.

  See also [L], [Machine Learning Type]